- Vanessa Amberleigh, Genre Lead Preschool, BBC

 - Kate O'Connor, Executive Chair, Animation UK

-- Rosina Robson, Director for Nations, Regions and Children, PACT
+- Rosina Robson, Director of Nations and Children’s, PACT

 - Miki Chojnacka, Chief Content & Creative Officer, Hopster